-Sometimes, this discomfort comes from their “Norms” or self-developed paradigms of “How things work” which gets challenged, flipped upside down, or smashed, which leaves them with the realization that not only do you have to get comfortable with the discomfort of doing things differently, but that you have to relearn a lot of things.
-Including…
+This leaves them with the realization that they have to get comfortable with the discomfort of doing things differently and that they have to relearn many things.

 7. You have to re-learn how to learn

 What you learned in school, the approach of “How to learn” being that of memorizing something to regurgitate it on a set date, at a set time, in a set format, is next to useless on the path to success.

 In fact, it’s like trying to use a wet noodle to cut glass.

 Memorizing information to regurgitate it in a neat, clean fashion is nice and all.

 Take the time to open your mind and let your imagination and creativity be unleashed… and the world will be your oyster.

 8. The more you learn, the less you realize you know

 So many people believe that getting your degree or diploma is the end of your learning.

 Those who manage to get through the minefield of re-learning how to learn often capsize and sink when they come to realize:

 Because it scares the living crap out of them.

 They’ve spent all these years, all that money, and invested so much energy into becoming “THE expert” or “THE go to guy/gal.”

 9. The seasons get them

-And yet, if you’ve made it through all of these obstacles to accomplishing your success, and you get to where you think “You’ve DONE IT!”, the seasons of life come knocking on your door, and push you all the way out into the “Sea of the averages”.
+If you’ve made it through all of these obstacles to accomplishing your success, and you get to where you think, “You’ve DONE IT,” the seasons of life come knocking on your door and push you all the way out into the Sea of the Averages.”